Best Rain Pants

 WEIGHT: 9-9.5 oz

-STRAIGHT TALK: REI’s Essential Rain Pants are functional, very light weight, and packable.
-They will protect you from rain, snow, wind and are breathable.
-The biggest downsides are their 2.5 layer design, which reduces durability; and only lower leg zipper vents, which allow you to pull the pants over boots but not without getting the insides quite muddy/wet/dirty.
-Overall though, these rain pants are a solid choice, especially for people who value budget over nice-but-not-necessary perks, or for people who don’t plan on using them often.
+STRAIGHT TALK: REI’s Essential Rain Pants are functional, very lightweight, and packable.
+They will protect you from rain, snow, and wind for a very accessible price, but they do lag behind the higher-quality competition in a few significant ways.
+The biggest downsides are their 2.5-layer design – which reduces durability – and a difficult on/off process due to the short side zips.
+These rain pants also tend to get more clammy on the inside because of reduced breathability.
+Overall, these rain pants are a solid choice for folks who value budget over nice-but-not-necessary perks or for people who don’t plan on using them often.

 VIEW ON REI.COM